arifszn/OneClick/README.md

 - [Svelte](https://svelte.new) - Create a new Svelte project using CodeSandbox.
 - [bit.io](https://query.new) - Easily query bit.io data repositories.
 - [Editor X](https://editorx.new) - Create a website using Editor X's online tool.
+- [Glitch](https://glitch.new) - Create a full-stack apps in your browser and collaborate live.

 ## Support